cltk/cltk/docs/latin.rst

    You will need to install `Gensim <https://radimrehurek.com/gensim/install.html>`_ to use these features.

 Word2Vec is a `Vector space model <https://en.wikipedia.org/wiki/Vector_space_model>`_ especially powerful for comparing \
 words in relation to each other.
-For instance, it is commonly used in situations to discover words which appear in \
+For instance, it is commonly used to discover words which appear in \
-similar contexts (that is, something akin to synonyms).
+similar contexts (something akin to synonyms; think of them as lexical clusters).

 The CLTK repository contains pre-trained Word2Vec models for Latin (import as ``latin_word2vec_cltk``), one lemmatized and the other not.
 They were trained on \
 the PHI5 corpus.
 To train your own, see the README at `the Latin Word2Vec repository <https://github.com/cltk/latin_word2vec_cltk>`_.

 One of the most useful simple features of Word2Vec is as a keyword expander.
-Keyword expansion is the taking of an query term, \
+Keyword expansion is the taking of a query term, \
 finding synonyms, and searching for those, too.
 Here's an example of its use:

 .. code-block:: python